 Sexually, HIV can be transmitted from cum, pre-cum, blood, anal fluid and vaginal fluid.
 The higher somebody’s viral load, the more likely the virus will be transmitted through these fluids.
-If either guy has another STI at the time, it can also make HIV transmission more likely.
+In some cases, having another STI can make HIV transmission more likely.

 Anal sex has the highest chance of HIV transmission, particularly for an HIV-negative guy getting fucked.
 This is because HIV in fluids, like cum, can more efficiently cross the very thin lining of the ass and establish infection.

 Sharing sex toys, or needles during needle play, and front hole (vaginal) sex all have high chances of HIV transmission as well.